cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/modules.rst.txt

    Version: 1.17 (using htslib 1.17)
    [...]

-Multiple modules may be specified per ``module load`` command and it i also possible to specify the exact version that you need, provided that a module is available:
+Multiple modules may be specified per ``module load`` command and it is also possible to specify the exact version that you need, provided that a module is available for that version:

 .. code:: shell